whitneyburton/portfolios/students/1510/aaron-greenspan/20151120-aaron-greenspan-m1.markdown

 ### Giving Feedback

-Taylor Moore: "Taylor has an impressively sharp and intuitive grasp of deep and/or complex problems.
+>**Taylor Moore:** "Taylor has an impressively sharp and intuitive grasp of deep and/or complex problems.
 In our two experiences pairing together, when I wanted to take things slow — write on the white board, create smaller tests, etc —  Taylor was already multiple steps ahead of me.
 This is his strength and his weakness, as his difficulty in backing up and taking things slowly sometimes puts Taylor in a situation where he has bitten off more than he can chew.
 As a pair partner he is flexible and eager to both learn and contribute.
 He will bring much value to his group work above and beyond his talents in programming."

-Toni Rib: “It is my honest opinion that every single 1510er should pair with Toni on a project, and the sooner the better.
+>**Toni Rib:** “It is my honest opinion that every single 1510er should pair with Toni on a project, and the sooner the better.
 Not only is her problem solving ability fantastic, but her programming habits — from committing regularly to git hub, to her use of hot keys and short cuts, to her serious commitment to TDD — are unmatched in any of the students I have yet met at Turing.
 Seeing her work has been the perfect complement to the lectures on methodology and has really driven in many of those lessons in an irreplaceable way.
 Moving forward, I think Toni should be especially mindful of the gap between her understanding of programming and that of her fellow students.
 It is perhaps an unfortunate fact that Toni’s first ideas are often the best ideas, and I was regularly disappointed that my (admittedly inferior) ideas never saw the light of day.
-It will be tricky to do well, but I think Toni should consider allowing for ​worse​ code in her projects: in those cases where such code may provide a valuable learning experience, or a feeling of value, to her pair partner."
+It will be tricky to do well, but I think Toni should consider allowing for *​worse*​ code in her projects in those cases where such code may provide a valuable learning experience, or a feeling of value, to her pair partner."

+>**Brant Wellman:** “Brant’s coding has improved *significantly* since the first day.
+He is getting better and better at breaking a problem down into logical components and crafting their solutions into a cohesive whole.
+However, his most valuable strength — in my opinion — lays not in his concrete ability to code up a solution, but in his diplomatic and empathetic mind.
+Brant is the first person I go to when I have a problem larger than coding, even larger than school… and I know I am not the only one who feels that way.
+He is a natural leader (whether he likes it or not) whose innate charisma is not marred by his willingness to compromise or defer to another student's opinion.
+Working with Brant brings out the best in *me*, and I rarely feel as valuable or important as after doing so.
+Brant is not the strongest coder in the cohort.
+He would do well to remember, though, how his presence is felt in so many other ways.
+And that there is neither shame in asking for help, nor in refusing it."

 ### Being a Community Member

+>"Aaron has outstanding motivation to learn.
+He always seems to be working on something new that is above and beyond what we are learning at Turing and it's really inspiring to other students.
+My only criticism is that he sometimes wants to solve a problem in the 'most interesting' way instead of what is the simplest and most readable to other people.
+His solutions are fantastic, but they are sometimes confusing for other people to follow."-**Toni Rib**

-"I have not paired with Aaron on any assigned projects or exercises, but I have worked with Aaron a few times when I have been seeking assistance with a problem.
+>"I have not paired with Aaron on any assigned projects or exercises, but I have worked with Aaron a few times when I have been seeking assistance with a problem.
 Aaron has a strongly analytical mind and can easily break apart a complex problem into more basic pieces.
 He exudes a confidence that attracts others, however this confidence can also be a little intimidating.
 I believe Aaron is already aware of this concern, as we have had conversations about how he does and doesn't want to be perceived by others.
 Aaron should continue to push forward with this self-awareness, continue to be open to people, and maybe even seek out opportunities where he can actively offer assistance even if it isn't being directly requested.
-There is a lot of "struggle" that goes on here at Turing and Aaron has the capabilities to deal with it and help others learn how to deal with it as well."--Brant Wellman
+There is a lot of "struggle" that goes on here at Turing and Aaron has the capabilities to deal with it and help others learn how to deal with it as well."-**Brant Wellman**

-"Aaron has outstanding motivation to learn.
-He always seems to be working on something new that is above and beyond what we are learning at Turing and it's really inspiring to other students.
-My only criticism is that he sometimes wants to solve a problem in the 'most interesting' way instead of what is the simplest and most readable to other people.
-His solutions are fantastic, but they are sometimes confusing for other people to follow."--Toni Rib
+ >“Aaron was the Headcount angel.
+I see a lot of people give tirelessly and selflessly here at Turing, but he went above and beyond what I have ever seen.
+He made himself completely available for every single team and stayed late into the night helping everyone figure out issues and keep their projects moving forward.
+Thank you doesn’t even begin to cut it."-**Penney Garrett**

 ### Playing a Part